susanpallmann/witches-and-wagers/README.md

 - [jQuery](https://jquery.com/)

 ## To Do
-- [ ] Finish creating database read/display functions
-   - [X] Populate monster & player names and scores
-   - [ ] Show bets and distribution, both anonymous and named
-- [ ] Rewrite player display to exclude player slots not in use
+- [ ] Rewrite how players' avatars and names are displayed to not require existing slots
 - [ ] Create database write function(s)
 - [ ] Create player-side database read/display functions
 - [ ] Address all current code debt (TODOs)